Auto.gov: Learning-based Governance for Decentralized Finance (DeFi): Simulation setup

 \subsubsection{Loan default scenario}

-As described in \autoref{sec:primer}, a user is likely to default on their loan if their undercollateralized value---defined as their total borrow value less total supply value---is positive, leaving them with no incentive to save their collateral by repaying the loan.
-As intended by the attacker, loan default is most likely to occur following a price oracle attack, although it may also happen, albeit much less likely, absent malicious behavior when simply the market is too volatile.
-When a loan is defaulted, the undercollateralized value will be treated as bad loan expenses, reducing the net position of the protocol (see \autoref{eq:net-position}).
-Under major attacks when the attacker managed to borrow out a relatively large amount of WETH and USDC, the bad loan expenses can suffice to cause the protocol bankrupt, ending the episode prematurely.
+A user is likely to default on their loan if their undercollateralized value---defined as their total {\em borrow value} less total {\em supply value}---is positive, leaving them with no incentive to repay the loan for collateral rescue.
+As intended by the attacker, loan default is most likely to occur following a price oracle attack, although it may also happen---albeit much less likely---absent malicious behavior when the market simply is too volatile.
+When a loan defaults, the undercollateralized value will be treated as {\em bad debt} expenses, reducing the net position of the protocol (see Equation~\ref{eq:net-position}).
+Under major attacks when the attacker manages to borrow out a relatively large amount of ETH and USDC, the bad debt expenses can suffice to cause the protocol to bankrupt, i.e. having $N \leq 0$, a non-positive {\it net position} (see \autoref{sec:lending_states}), which ends the episode prematurely.